Binstack: Making a maximal multi-dimensional decision

 With a standard rubric, the fact that all attributes are not equally important drove us to reach for “weights.”
 But that computation confounded us with noise.
 Instead, we simply order attributes by importance, in a single ranked list.
 No numbers.

-“Simply order them” is easy to say but not simple to accomplish, because people get into circular debates:
+“Simply order them” is easy to say but not easy to accomplish, because people get stuck in circular debates:

 “Growth is more important than profit, because it’s possible to optimize our costs later.”